-Statement of Responsibility for Financial Statements
+Statement of Responsibility for Financial Statements 1

-Auditor General's Report2-3
+Auditor General's Report 2-3

-Statement of Financial Position
+Statement of Financial Position 4

-Statement of Financial Performance5
+Statement of Financial Performance 5

-Statement of Changes in Net Worth6
+Statement of Changes in Net Worth 6

-Statement of Cash Flows
+Statement of Cash Flows 7

-Notes to the Financial Statements 8-19
+Notes to the Financial Statements.
+8-20

-Auditors Oversight Authority Statement of Responsibility for Financial Statements 31 December 2019
+Auditors Oversight Authority Statement of Responsibility for Financial Statements 31 December 2020

-These financial statements have been prepared by the Auditors Oversight Authority in accordance with the provisions of the Public Management and Finance Law (2018 Revision).
+These financial statements have been prepared by the Auditors Oversight Authority in accordance with the provisions of the Public Management and Finance Act (2020 Revision) (the "Act").

-We accept responsibility for the accuracy and integrity of the financial information in these financial statements and their compliance with the Public Management and Finance Law (2018 Revision).
+We accept responsibility for the accuracy and integrity of the financial information in these financial statements and their compliance with the Act.